eloritzkovitz/oopsify/README.md

 Automated end-to-end tests are implemented using **Selenium**.
 You can find the test suite in [`main_tests.py`](main_tests.py).

+* You will need to install the requirements with `pip install -r requirements.txt`

 **The suite includes the following tests:**

 - **Main page load (`test_main_page`):**